 - 4 x 4 natural stone tiles, tumbled would be best since the edges will be soft and rounded.
 The tiles I used sell for 22 cents a piece an our local Floor and Decor.

 - Permanent stamp ink, I used StazOn.

 - Modge Podge or a sealer made for natural stone.
 (I used a stone sealer leftover from our tile project.)

 - Felt or rubber bumpers

-First clean the tiles with a damp paper towel, and let dry completely.
+1. Clean the tiles with a damp paper towel, and let dry completely.

 I did a two layer stamped image, so if you do this too, make sure the ink is dry on the first image and repeat the process.
 The StazOn ink only takes a few seconds to dry.
 I really love the clear stamps for stuff like this.
 I was able to play around until I found just the right placement.

-Once the ink is dry, apply your chosen sealer by following the product's directions.
+3. Once the ink is dry, apply your chosen sealer by following the product's directions.
 I just dabbed the stone sealer on with a paper towel, waited 15 minutes and added another coat.

-Add the felt or rubber bumpers to the bottom of the tile.
+4. Add the felt or rubber bumpers to the bottom of the tile.

-If you like this project and want to see more like it, consider becoming a follower!
-(I would love it!)
-You can subscribe using the Google Friend Connect widget, through a reader, or signing up via email.
+Don't miss any more posts!
+You can follow along on Feedly, Bloglovin', via blogger using the Google Friend Connect widget, your favorite feed reader, or by signing up via email.
 Just click on one of the icons below: